Lodging an objection

 While the Valuer-General may, after considering the circumstances, accept objections outside this period, it is likely the matter will be treated as an informal query and review rights will be lost.
 A refusal by the Valuer-General to extend time to lodge an objection may be referred to the State Administrative Tribunal (SAT) by request through the Valuer-General.

-Objections, which must be in writing, may be on the grounds that a valuation is not fair or is unjust, inequitable or incorrect, whether by itself or in comparison with other valuations in force.
+Objections, which must be in writing, may be on the grounds that a valuation is not fair or is unjust, inequitable or incorrect, whether by itself or in comparison with other valuations in force at the relevant date of valuation (DOV).

 Complaints or concerns about the amount of rates payable or the increase in rates or charges are not valid grounds for objection.